Natural Cold Remedy | Probiotic, Fermented Fire Cider & Its Benefits

 Anyways, no matter how healthy you are, you can still catch a cold or the flu this time of year...Let's talk about that for a second:

 The common cold and the flu are VIRUSES not bacteria.
-90% of the time when you think you have a "bacterial sinus infection" you don't have a sinus infection...
-You actually have a virus, causing sinus inflammation.
+90% of the time when you think you have a "bacterial sinus infection" you don't have a bacterial sinus infection...
+You actually have a viral infection, causing sinus inflammation.

 Antibiotics do not treat viruses...
 Let me repeat this...
 Antibiotics do not treat viruses.
 Viruses are unaffected by antibiotics.
 One of the main reasons (after animal agriculture) for deadly antibiotic resistant superbugs is the wrongful, careless prescribing of antibiotics for colds by physicians.